-Applet "Acq\DualCXP12Area" supports 2 CXP cameras.
-The interface card has 2 connectors.
-Connect one CoaXPress cable of each camera to one port of the interface card.
+Applet "Acq_DualCXP12Area" supports 2 CXP cameras.
+The interface card has 4 connectors.
+Use two or one CoaXPress cables to connect each of the cameras with the interface card.
+The maximum link aggregation of this applet is two.
 The mapping of the ports between the camera and the interface card is not important.
 You can chose any order.